isabella232/sfcc-helpcenter/content/md/first-steps/what-data.md

 # Attribute types

-The SFCC cartride imports all these PIM attribute types:
+The SFCC cartridge imports all these PIM attribute types:
 - Text
 - Text area
 - Date